imlighty/bedrock-addon-template/README.md

 To update the template (therefore, the tools), simply download the latest version from the [releases page](https://github.com/imlighty/bedrock-addon-template/releases) and replace everything except the `src` folder with the new files.
 You can also run `npm run setup` again to update the Bedrock Dedicated Server.

-You also need to update the `package.json` file to match the new version of the template.
-You can do this by running `npm i -D` again.
-If you're using scripts, make sure that you update your `manifest.json` file to use the new Script API version.
+Make sure that you also update your `manifest.json` file to use the new Script API version in case it has changed.